kivanctezoren/ceng350-notes/350notes.md

     * "scrum of scrums" are done where representatives of each team meet and discuss progress

-# Chapter 4 - Requirements Engineering
+# CH4 - Requirements Engineering

 * Req. eng: Establishing services a customer requires from a system & its operation and development constraints